SynchronetBBS/sbbs/xtrn/wttr.in/readme.txt

 3) Customization

-	Any arguments that you pass on the command line will be treated as an alternate URL to query.
-For example:
+	The default query URL is https://wttr.in/?AFn for ANSI, no 'Follow' line, and narrow output.
+You can override this by supplying an alternate URL on the command line, such as:

 		Command Line	?wttr.js https://wttr.in/?m0AFn

-	The default is URL is 'https://wttr.in/?AFn' for ANSI, no 'Follow' line, and narrow output.
+	Responses are cached in your OS temp directory and remain valid for 3600 seconds (one hour).
+You can override this default cache TTL by supplying a numeric value (in seconds) on the command line, such as:

+		Command Line	?wttr.js 1800

+	You can combine the parameters in whichever order you prefer:

+		Command Line 	?wttr.js https://wttr.in/?m0AFn 1800
+		Command Line 	?wttr.js 1800 https://wttr.in/?m0AFn